Incorporating prior financial domain knowledge into neural networks for implied volatility surface prediction: Introduction

+Technology wise, our study makes a methodological contribution.
+We propose a framework of incorporating prior financial domain knowledge into neural network design and training.
+Therefore, the developed model is aligned well with the existing empirical evidence and financial theories related to implied volatility surface.
+This is an important step for interpretable machine learning, and we hope the framework can motivate many other investigations of machine learning applications in finance.
+On the other hand, from the application perspective, we develop a best-performing prediction model, and to the best of our knowledge, this is one of the very first neural networks tailored for implied volatility surface.

 The rest of the paper is organised as follows.
 Section~\ref{sec:related_work} reviews the related literature.
-Section~\ref{sec:setup} provides the model setup.
-Section~\ref{sec:architecture_design} introduces our network architecture design.
-Section~\ref{sec:optimisation} discusses the model calibration.
-Section~\ref{sec:experiments} presents our experimental results, and Section~\ref{sec:conclusion} concludes the paper.
+Section~\ref{sec:model} introduces our proposed model for predicting implied volatility surface.
+The used dataset, our experimental settings and results are presented in Section~\ref{sec:experiments}.
+Finally, we conclude the paper in Section~\ref{sec:conclusion}.